 This little collection of stories is big on enjoyability.
 Highly recommended!frank Faulk, Amazon.ca

-My short fiction has been published in Canada, Australia and Greece, and I’ve been nominated twice for an Aurora Award, one of Canada’s top awards for science fiction and fantasy, for my work on CBC Radio.
-I am a member of SF Canada, Canada’s National Association of Speculative Fiction Professionals
+His short fiction has been published in Canada, Australia and Greece, and he’s been nominated twice for an Aurora Award, one of Canada’s top awards for science fiction and fantasy, for his work on CBC Radio.
+He is a member of SF Canada, Canada’s National Association of Speculative Fiction Professionals

-I live in Whitby, Ontario with my wife and two daughters, and our golden retriever and Siberian forest cat.
+He lives in Whitby, Ontario with his wife and two daughters, and their golden retriever and Siberian forest cat.

 Barnabus’s nephew is behaving oddly.